Contact Us Today! 512-454-7548

 Next Steps For Those Accused Of Identity Theft

 When accused of identity theft, time is of the essence.
-Engaging a skilled defense attorney ensures that your legal rights are protected from the outset.
+Engaging a skilled Austin identity theft attorney ensures that your legal rights are protected from the outset.
 The sooner you have legal counsel, the better your chances of mounting an effective defense strategy.

 • Consult With Us: Contact Jason S. English Law, PLLC, for a comprehensive case evaluation.
 An initial discussion allows us to understand your situation and outline a defense strategy.